 “Where now?
 Who now?
 When now?”

-Again Shakespeare is at his best in using this stylistic device.
-The repeated phrases at the end of sentences are: “for him have I offended.”
-It appears thrice in this excerpt.
+Again, Shakespeare is at his best in using this stylistic device.
+The repeated phrase at the ends of sentences is “for him have I offended.”
+It appears three time in this excerpt.
 This shows the importance of the phrase.

-In the following excerpt, Steinbeck has employed the phrase, “I’ll be there” again and again as epistrophe.
-The phrase is creating a sense of connection and familiarity and focuses the attention of the readers to these words.
+In the following excerpt, Steinbeck has employed the phrase “I’ll be there” again and again as epistrophe.
+The phrase is creating a sense of connection and familiarity, and focuses the attention of readers on these words.

 In this novel, the phrase “was gone” is used as an epistrophe.
-These words, act as common threads in the entire paragraph.
+These words act as common threads throughout the paragraph.
 It is also giving a regular rhyme and rhythm to the text.

 Function of Epistrophe

-The rhetorical function of this stylistic device is to give a striking emphasis to an idea, a thought or a passage.
-The repetition helps in making the words memorable and pleasurable due to the regular rhyme scheme.
-Also, it furnishes the artistic effects both in prose as well as in poetry.
-In addition, it lends rhythm to the text and appeals to the emotions of the readers.
+The rhetorical function of this stylistic device is to give a striking emphasis to an idea, a thought, or a passage.
+The repetition helps in making the words memorable and pleasurable, due to the regular rhyme scheme.
+Also, it furnishes artistic effect, both in prose and in poetry.
+In addition, it lends rhythm to the text, and appeals to the emotions of readers.